College of Engineering, Through the Years

 - 2003 Dr. George Haritos becomes the college's eighth dean after serving as the commandant of the Air Force Institute of Technology.

 - 2006 Construction of the 13,400 square foot Gas Turbine Testing and Research Facility is completed.

 - 2009 The Department of Mechanical Engineering establishes the only baccalaureate degree program in aerospace systems engineering in the U.S.

 - 2010 The College establishes the first baccalaureate program in corrosion engineering in the U.S. The Timken Foundation contributes $2 million for the construction of The University of Akron Engineering Research Center.
 Construction of The Margaret F. Donovan Student Design Center is completed.

 - 2012 The University of Akron Engineering Research Center, a fifty-thousand-square-foot research building, opens.
 The National Center for Education and Research on Corrosion and Materials Performance (NCERCAMP) is established at UA by an act of the U.S. Congress.
 The Timken Engineered Surface Laboratories (TESL) opens its doors.

 - 2014 The Fred A. Lennon Charitable Trust donates $500,000 in engineering scholarships and $750,000 to renovate existing space into a technology-rich Swagelok Career Center.
 This year marks the 100th anniversary of the College of Engineering.

 - 2018 UA celebrates the 25th anniversary of the Women in Engineering program.
 A team of student researchers is one of 10 nationwide selected by NASA to develop and test a helmet-based, augmented reality visual display system for astronauts.
-Dr. Craig Menzemer, former Associate Dean for Graduate Studies and Administration and longstanding civil engineering professor, becomes interim Dean of the College of Engineering.
+Dr. Craig Menzemer, former Associate Dean for Graduate Studies and Administration and civil engineering professor, becomes Interim Dean of the College of Engineering.